A very interesting short made during The Golden Age of Animation

 - Roger Rabbit Effect: Obviously.

-- Titled After the Song: From the 1930s song "You Oughta Be in Pictures".
+- Titled After the Song: From the 1930s song "You Oughta Be in Pictures", which is even used as the shorts opening theme.